Lerato029/projects-api/README.md

 ## `CREATE VIA POST`

 To make a POST request to add a new project to the JSON file change the request type to POST on the left as shown below.

 ![image](https://user-images.githubusercontent.com/79574031/115109546-a8b00f80-9f76-11eb-8ad6-8fe2b8ef862e.png)

 Then type in the url and add the key value pairs for the new project as shown in the image below.

 ![step3 CREATE VIA PUT request](https://user-images.githubusercontent.com/79574031/115109580-f3318c00-9f76-11eb-802c-a8c60a75ab40.PNG)

-The Result will be as shown below when you click on send and the request is sucessful
+The Result will be as shown below when you click on send and the request is sucessful.

 ![step3 CREATE VIA PUT request Result](https://user-images.githubusercontent.com/79574031/115109607-13f9e180-9f77-11eb-82d4-41cae03fed78.PNG)